takashim0101/ashburton_flood_sar_analysis/README.md

 **Step 2: Preprocess SAR Data**

-This step calibrates the raw SAR images and creates the initial flood map based on change detection.
+This step is like cleaning and preparing the raw satellite images.
+It makes them ready for analysis by correcting distortions and reducing noise.
+Finally, it creates a basic flood map by comparing "before" and "after" images to see where changes occurred.

 ```bash
 # Inside the container